steps to elevate your self-published book

 Figure out where you’re weak and get help.
 You won’t regret it.

 What services do you recommend for cover designers, book interiors/layouts, ghostwriters, editors, etc.?
-Please help others by sharing referrals!
+Please help others by sharing referrals in the comments!

-(Editor’s note: This article was first published in April 2012.
-It has been updated and expanded.)
+(Editor’s note: This article was first published a long time ago.
+It is now updated and expanded.)

 Like what you’re reading?
 Get it delivered to your inbox every week by subscribing to the free Build Book Buzz newsletter.
 You’ll also get my free “Top 5 Free Book Promotion Resources” cheat sheet immediately!